oroinc/documentation/community/code.rst

 The Oro Platform project is using `GitHub`_ as the bug tracker.

 .. caution::
-    Please report security issues **only** to **security (at) orocrm.com**, don't publish it publicly.
+    Please do not publish security issues publicly and please report them **only** to **security (at) orocrm.com**.

 Before reporting a bug:

- * Check if someone hasn't already reported the bug by searching on `GitHub`_.
+ * Check if someone has already reported the same bug by searching on `GitHub`_.
- * Double check the documentation to see if platform feature is used in right way.
+ * Double-check the documentation to see if the platform feature is used in correctly.

-To submit a bug please follow these recommendations:
+Please follow these recommended steps to submit a bug:

  * Clearly describe the issue in the title.
  * Describe the steps to reproduce.